Hunter S. Thompson: Fame and its consequences

 From the late 1970s on, most of Thompson's literary output appeared as a four-volume series of books entitled The Gonzo Papers.
-Beginning with The Great Shark Hunt in 1979 and ending with Better Than Sex in 1994, the series is largely a collection of rare newspaper and magazine pieces from the pre-gonzo period, along with almost all of his Rolling Stone pieces.
+Beginning with The Great Shark Hunt in 1979 and ending with Better Than Sex in 1994, the series is largely a collection of rare newspaper and magazine pieces from the pre-Gonzo period, along with almost all of his Rolling Stone pieces.

 Starting around 1980, Thompson became less active by his standards.
 Aside from paid appearances, he largely retreated to his compound in Woody Creek, rejecting projects and assignments or failing to complete them.
 Despite a lack of new material, Wenner kept Thompson on the Rolling Stone masthead as chief of the "National Affairs Desk", a position he held until his death.

-In 1980, Thompson divorced his wife Sandra Conklin.
+In 1980, Thompson divorced his wife, Sandra Conklin.
 The same year marked the release of Where the Buffalo Roam, a loose film adaptation based on Thompson's early 1970s work, starring Bill Murray as the writer.
 Murray eventually became one of Thompson's trusted friends.
 Later that year, Thompson relocated to Hawaii to research and write The Curse of Lono, a Gonzo-style account of the 1980 Honolulu Marathon.
-Extensively illustrated by Ralph Steadman, the piece first appeared in Running in 1981 as "The Charge of the Weird Brigade" and was later excerpted in Playboy in 1983.
+Extensively illustrated by Ralph Steadman, an iteration of the work first appeared in Running in 1981 as "The Charge of the Weird Brigade" and was later excerpted in Playboy in 1983.
+The book was a disappointment, with its editor calling it "disorganized and incoherent."
+It was poorly reviewed, and sales were disappointing.

 In 1983, he covered the U.S. invasion of Grenada, but did not write or discuss the experiences until the publication of Kingdom of Fear in 2003.
-Later that year, at the behest of Terry McDonell, he wrote "A Dog Took My Place", an exposé for Rolling Stone of the scandalous Roxanne Pulitzer divorce case and what he called the "Palm Beach lifestyle".
-The story included dubious insinuations of bestiality, but was widely considered to be a return by Thompson to his proper form.
-In 1985, Thompson accepted an advance to write about "couples pornography" for Playboy.
+Also in 1983, at the behest of Terry McDonell, he wrote "A Dog Took My Place", an exposé for Rolling Stone of the scandalous Roxanne Pulitzer divorce case and what he called the "Palm Beach lifestyle".
+The story included dubious insinuations of bestiality.
+Wenner described it as one of Thompson's "least-known but best pieces."
+In 1985, Thompson accepted an advance to write about "feminist pornography" for Playboy.
 As part of his research, he spent evenings at the Mitchell Brothers O'Farrell Theatre striptease club in San Francisco.
 The experience evolved into an as-yet-unpublished novel tentatively entitled The Night Manager.

 Thompson next accepted a role as weekly media columnist and critic for The San Francisco Examiner.
 The position was arranged by former editor and fellow Examiner columnist Warren Hinckle.
-His editor at The Examiner, David McCumber described, "One week it would be acid-soaked gibberish with a charm of its own.
+As his editor at The Examiner, David McCumber described, "One week it would be acid-soaked gibberish with a charm of its own.
 The next week it would be incisive political analysis of the highest order."

 Many of these columns were collected in Gonzo Papers, Vol. 2: Generation of Swine: Tales of Shame and Degradation in the '80s (1988) and Gonzo Papers, Vol. 3: Songs of the Doomed: More Notes on the Death of the American Dream (1990), a collection of autobiographical reminiscences, articles, and previously unpublished material.